70+ Fascinating McDonald’s Facts Most People Don’t Know

 It started as a BBQ restaurant

-Seventy-five years ago, in 1940, brothers Richard and Maurice McDonald opened up the first McDonald’s restaurant—a BBQ joint—in San Bernardino, California (it’s now a museum).
+In 1940, brothers Richard and Maurice McDonald opened up the first McDonald’s restaurant—a BBQ joint—in San Bernardino, California (it’s now a museum).
 Eight years later, they switched to burgers, shakes, potato chips, and pie.
-The McDonalds purchased several Multi-mixers for use in their establishment, and when multi-mixer salesman Ray Kroc visited, he was impressed by their success and efficiency.
+The McDonalds purchased several Multi-mixers for use in their establishment, and when Multi-mixer salesman Ray Kroc visited, he was impressed by their success and efficiency.
 Kroc purchased franchise rights from the brothers.
 In 1955, he opened his first franchise in Des Plaines, Illinois.

 Find out which famous company names you’re pronouncing wrong.